Skip to content

 Conservation work

 The dress was extremely fragile due to the damage caused by repeated use on stage, and the various alterations and repairs that have been made to it since.
-After hours of exacting conservation it is ready to meet its pubic again.
+After hours of exacting conservation it is ready to meet its public again.

 With long flowing sleeves, high waist and long voluminous skirt, the light and airy nature of the style created by the use of lightweight cotton muslin shot through with gold thread, creates a diaphanous, ethereal look.
 Designed by Alice Commyns Carr and made by Aida Nettleship, it remains one of Ellen Terry's most iconic costumes.